wp-plugins/sisow-for-woocommerce/readme.txt

 2. The configuration in WooCommerce

 == Changelog ==
+= 3.3.7 =
+* Remove: Fijncadeau and Podium Cadeaukaart

 = 3.3.6 =
 * Fix: Expired notification wouldn't overwrite a Success
 * Fix: Cart won't be empty when a transaction is cancelled